 Coursework includes cardiovascular anatomy and physiology, cardiovascular pathophysiology, electrocardiography, cardiovascular pharmacology, diagnostic angiography, interventional angiography, electrophysiology, cardiac pacing, cardiovascular hemodynamics, valvular assessment, pediatric/congenital heart disease assessment, cardiac/coronary physiology assessment, x-ray and radiation safety, and instrumentation and electronics associated with the cardiac laboratory environment.

-RCTC’s Cardiovascular Invasive Specialist is an Associate in Applied Science degree.
-Graduates of the CVIS program are also awarded a Certificate of Completion by Mayo School of Health Sciences.
+Associate in Applied Science Degree, Cardiovascular Invasive Specialist Nursing, 63 credits.
+Graduates also awarded a Certificate of Completion by Mayo Clinic School of Health Sciences.

 Program Start Date(s)

-Much of the clinical curriculum is designed to be applicable for the students learning in the event that they would choose to further their education as a nurse, a radiology technician or in medicine.
+Much of the clinical curriculum is designed to be applicable for the students learning in the event that they would choose to further their education as a nurse, a radiology technician or in a variety of healthcare professions.